tylerakonom/GTMolecular/README.md

 3. Created a conda environment in Google Colab and installed [SRA toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit), then downloaded files using:

-$fastq-dump [Run number]
+	$ fastq-dump [Run number]

 ### Preprocessing
 *I don't have access to enough personal computing power to perform this analysis, so I initially used Google Colab and [this notebook](https://github.com/tylerakonom/GTMolecular/blob/main/colab_notebook/GTMolecular.ipynb).
-I ran into an issue with CPU throughput during alignment, so I moved my processing to [CU Boulder's Research Computing](https://www.colorado.edu/rc/).
+I ran into an issue with CPU throughput during alignment, so I moved my processing to [CU Boulder's Research Computing](https://www.colorado.edu/rc/).*

 1. Deduplicate reads based off of random barcodes on P7 index sites
 * The authors don't elaborate on this step outside of "used in-house scripts", but I performed deduplication as part of a post-alignment step.
 They also don't give much information on what step the publically-available dataset was uploaded at.
 However, the manuscript says that the reads are paired-end, and there is only a single file per sample.
 For this reason, I expect that the files are uploaded after filtering and adapater removal.